kanbanyte/sepa/assessments/plan.md

 <div class="page"/><!-- page break -->

 # ESTABLISHMENT
-## PROCESSES, PROCEDURES AND STANDARDS
+## Processes, Procedures, and Standards
 The project team will follow the Kanban methodology for this project as it is a system that easily allows us to monitor our current tasks and allows for a more independent work style, thus increasing overall productivity.